empyreanx/godot-snapshot-interpolation-demo/README.md

 # Snapshot Interplation Demo

 ## Introduction

+**Note:** Snapshot interpolation is no longer my favoured approach for networked physics using Godot.
+Please see the [state synchronization demo](https://github.com/jrimclean/godot-state-sync-demo) for a much better approach.

 The purpose of this demo is to demonstrate essential techniques required to make real-time multiplayer games using the [Godot Engine](http://www.godotengine.org).

 The server runs a simple physical simulation involving three boxes.
 Users can drag the boxes around on either the client or the server.
 The server simulates less than ideal network conditions by sending only a limited number of packets per second.